 What you might not know is that many of the drivers operating these vehicles are inexperienced.
 This is largely because there is a high turnover among Amazon delivery truck drivers.
-If you combine that with the fact they deliver about 250-300 packages per day, it significantly increases the risk of being involved in a crash.
+If you combine that with the fact they each deliver about 250-300 packages per day, it significantly increases the risk of being involved in a crash.

 If you get injured in a collision with an Amazon delivery truck, there are certain steps you should take to protect your health, safety, and the potential for a claim compensation.
-Bloomington car accident attorneys are ready to help you, at no upfront cost.

 Call TSR Injury Law today to discuss your claim: (612) TSR-TIME.